felixangell/fsc/README.md

 # fsc
 felix's stupid (c) compiler

+fsc is an attempt to compile some subset of C. this will probably not work on real world c programs. the main goal is to be able to compile _itself_

 # notes
 there are a few memory leaks, mostly one time allocations that are never cleaned up. this is somewhat lazyness, and somewhat a design decision